StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 Your bot is not Online:
 -----------------------

-You have installed StackStorm, however Hubot did not come online in your ChatOps client (Slack, HipChat, etc.)
+You have installed StackStorm, however Hubot did not come online in your ChatOps client (Slack, Mattermost, etc.)

 **Possible reasons:**